Risk Calculator Frequently Asked Questions

 2) How does the ACS NSQIP Risk Calculator work?

 Using the ACS NSQIP Risk Calculator, 20 characteristics about a patient (e.g., type of surgery, age, sex, health information, etc.) can be quickly entered online.
 These factors are then put into a statistical model in order to predict outcomes for that specific patient.
-This model is built using data from over 2.7 million operations in the ACS NSQIP database.
-The result of this model shows that patient’s risk of having any of 12 different complications within the first 30-days following surgery.
-The average length of stay is also shown.
-For more detailed information, see:
+This model is built using data from over 3.2 million operations in the ACS NSQIP database.
+The result of this model shows that patient’s risk of having any of 15 different complications within the first 30-days following surgery.
+The predicted length of stay is also shown.
+For more detailed information, see: ACS NSQIP Risk Calculator publications.

 3) What if I don’t know the answer to one of the patient predictors?